Integrating Knowledge into End-to-End Speech Recognition from External Text-Only Data: Integrating whole context of a sentence

-We use COR, a neural network, to estimate the above probability for each step in parallel.
-We use self-attention mechanism to model the token sequence, and predict the probabilities.
+We use COR, a neural network, to estimate $P(y_j | y_1, \cdots, y_{j-1}, y_{j+1}, \cdots, y_{J})$ for each step in parallel.
+The self-attention mechanism is used to model the token sequence and predict the probabilities.
 The self-attention mechanism directly models the long-term dependency between each token in a sequence without recurrent structure, and it can be computed in parallel.

+The main problem of using the whole sentence context is how to prevent the model from ``seeing itself'' when it predicts a token.
+It makes the prediction trivial.
+For BERT \cite{devlin2018bert}, \texttt{[MASK]} token is used to randomly replace some tokens, and the model predicts these masked tokens during training.
+However, this does not match our downstream LST task, i.e. we need to achieve the probability distributions over the vocabulary at each position.
+For instance, for the sentence ``my dog is cute'', if we directly input the whole sentence into BERT, we achieve $P(my | my, dog, is, cute)$ at the first position.
+This is non-sense.
+A solution to this problem is that we can replace each token with \texttt{[MASK]} and compute each probability one-by-one, however, this needs multi-pass propagation for one sentence.

-Different from BERT \cite{devlin2018bert}, we do not introduce \texttt{[MASK]} symbol in to the input sequence to make the token to be predicted do not ``see itself'', but directly model the conditional probability.
-This avoids the mismatch between training and test, because the input sequence does not have \texttt{[MASK]} symbol during test.
+Different from BERT \cite{devlin2018bert}, we do not introduce \texttt{[MASK]} token into the input sequence, but directly model the conditional probability $P(y_j | y_1, \cdots, y_{j-1}, y_{j+1}, \cdots, y_{J})$.
+This avoids the aforementioned issue, because we use attention masks to control the context flow rather than the \texttt{[MASK]} token.
+Specifically, we mask out some attention scores to zero to control the context flow and make the representation of one token itself cannot be passed to the next layer, as shown in \autoref{fig:flow}.

+Another problem is that the AED model is autoregressive, so there is an offset between the input and the output of the decoder.
+Previous bidirectional LMs \cite{mousa2017contextual,peters2018deep,devlin2018bert,baevski2019cloze} are autoencoder structure, i.e., the position of the input and the output are the same.
+This does not match the autoregressive decoder of the AED.
+To imitate the causality of the autoregressive AED model, we add an offset between the inputs and the outputs.

+The architecture of COR is shown in \autoref{fig:clozer_arch}.
+It consists of two stacks of transformer blocks.
+The one uses the left context, and the other uses the right context.
+Then, the left context and the right context are fused to predict the probabilities with a fusion layer.